-The AreaLabel form ( ) is available from the Area layer control, and draws a text label near the nominal center of each plotted area.
+The AreaLabel form (

+nominal center of each plotted area.
 The effect is just the same as for the Label form, but it can be used from the Area layer control rather than having to specify positional coordinates separately.
 The plotted position is determined by the plotting code from the shape information; it may or may not correspond to the shape's actual center.